pappakrishnan/DL-MNIST-Handwriting-recognition/README.md

 # DL-MNIST-Handwriting-recognition
-Handwriting recognition using Deep learning techniques.
-I have used MNIST data with hand written digits with labels for training the NN model.
+Handwriting recognition using Deep learning techniques (Neural Nets).
+Compared the computation speed between cpu and gpu.
+I have used MNIST data with labeled hand-written digits for training.